AlGeoMation/LowPolyLivingRoom/README.md

 # LowPolyLivingRoom
-A simple low poly living room that can be used for game assets.
+This is a simple low-poly living room scene created in Blender 3D.
+It is designed primarily as a low-poly game asset, with emphasis on simplicity and optimization.